-Information and links to FOAs (which announce the opening of grant competitions), can be found through http://www.grants.gov/web/grants/search-grants.html?cfda=93.433, as described above.
+Find information and links to FOAs at Grants.gov (which announce the opening of grant competitions), as described above.

 Once you locate a competition in which you are interested, you can begin writing your application.
-See the section "writing a successful application" for tips on writing your application.
+See the section below on writing a successful application for tips.

-If Grants.gov rejects your application, you will need to resubmit successfully before 4:30:00 p.m.
-Washington, DC time on the deadline date.
+If Grants.gov rejects your application, you will need to resubmit successfully before 4:30 pm ET on the deadline date.
 We recommend submitting applications the day before the deadline.
 That way, if there are problems, you will have time to correct them.

-If the date/time received through grants.gov is later than 11:59 p.m., Washington, D.C., time, on the deadline date, your application is late.
-If your application has a status of "Received" it is still awaiting validation by Grants.gov.
-Once validation is complete, the status will either change to "Validated" or "Rejected with Errors."
-If the status is "Rejected with Errors," your application has not been received successfully.
+If the date/time received through Grants.gov is later than 11:59 pm ET on the deadline date, your application is late.
+If your application has a status of “Received” it is still awaiting validation by Grants.gov.
+Once validation is complete, the status will either change to “Validated” or “Rejected with Errors.”
+If the status is “Rejected with Errors,” your application has not been received successfully.

 Some of the reasons Grants.gov may reject an application can be found on the Grants.gov FAQ page.
 Sometimes the problem relates to an Adobe Reader error.
-For more detailed information on troubleshooting Adobe errors, you can review the Adobe Reader Error Messages document.
-If you discover your application is late or has been rejected, please see the instructions at grants.gov.
-Note: You will receive a series of confirmations both online at grants.gov and via e-mail about the status of your application.
-Please do not rely solely on e-mail to confirm whether your application has been received timely and validated successfully.
+For more detailed information on troubleshooting this type of error, you can review the Encountering Error Messages page.
+If you discover your application is late or has been rejected, please see the instructions at Grants.gov.
+Note: You will receive a series of confirmations both online at Grants.gov and via email about the status of your application.
+Please do not rely solely on email to confirm whether your application has been received timely and validated successfully.

 Back to top